-The Windsor Star has the longest history of local circulation.
+The Windsor Star has the longest publication history of local circulation.
 Its origins can be traced to 1860, from The Maple Leaf in Sandwich, which then moved to Windsor as The Record and became the top weekly publication in Essex County.
-The newspaper business changed ownership several more times before Archibald McNee bought the business in 1889, and partnered with John A. McKay to establish the daily publication.
-The Evening Record in 1890 with its operations located at the northwest corner of Sandwich Street (now Riverside Drive) and Old Ferry Street.
+The newspaper business changed ownership several more times before Archibald McNee bought the business in 1889, and partnered with John A. McKay to establish the daily publication The Evening Record in 1890, with its operations located at the northwest corner of Sandwich Street (now Riverside Drive) and Old Ferry Street.
 In 1918, McKay sold the business to W.F.
-Herman who renamed the paper to The Border Cities Star in 1918 to expand circulation to surrounding municipalities such as Walkerville, Ford City, Sandwich and Ojibway.
+Herman, who renamed the paper The Border Cities Star in 1918 to expand circulation to surrounding municipalities such as Walkerville, Ford City, Sandwich and Ojibway.
 Circulation grew and the business required a new location for expanded operations.
-The company bought the Frederick Dresch apartment building or also later known as the Annex/South building and moved in 1923.
+The company bought the Frederick Dresch apartment building, later known as the Annex/South building, and moved in 1923.
 Further expansion of the business led to the construction of the north building in 1927.
 After the border cities amalgamated into the City of Windsor in 1935, the newspaper was renamed The Windsor Daily Star in 1935, then to the current name The Windsor Star in 1959.
-Through the years, as the business continued to expand, there were several building additions and renovations as well as a new printing facility off E.C.
+Through the years, as the business continued to expand, there were several building additions and renovations as well as a new printing facility on E.C.
 Row.
-By 2011, the newspaper moved its headquarters to the former Palace Theatres at 300 Ouellette Avenue and sold their long-time Ferry Street property to the University of Windsor, which renovated it into the facility for the School of Social Work.
+By 2011, the newspaper moved its headquarters to the former Palace Theatres at 300 Ouellette Avenue and transferred their long-time Ferry Street property to the University of Windsor, which renovated it into the facility for the School of Social Work.

 The newspaper has played an important role in the development of Windsor.
-It was the relied method for people to stay informed with global and local news, and was also a communication tool for local businesses and organizations in all the border cities.
-The Windsor Star has tremendous influence in Windsor through all the major events and happenings ranging in everything from the Prohibition Era, to amalgamation, to political elections, departure of police chiefs, and local economics.
-Windsor Star coverage to the community was especially crucial during the war time.
-It would publish several editions per day and eventually five or more editions to meet the demands for news.
-Readers were also interested in the public opinion news debate provided in the columns by the publisher, staff writers, elected officials and which has evolved from letters by citizens to commentary by readers online.
+It was the reliable method for people to stay informed with global and local news, and was also a communication tool for local businesses and organizations in all the border cities.
+The Windsor Star has tremendous influence in Windsor through all the major events and happenings ranging in everything from the Prohibition Era, to amalgamation, elections, and local economics.
+Windsor Star coverage to the community was especially crucial during the war time, when it published several editions per day to meet the demands for news.
+Readers were also interested in the public opinion debate provided in columns by the publisher, staff writers, elected officials, and which has evolved from letters by citizens to commentary by readers online.

 W.F.
 Herman, owner and publisher from 1918-1938, led the organization when it relocated to the South building and constructed the North building.
 He was influential in community affairs, including his support for municipal amalgamation in 1935.
-He was honoured posthumously for his interest in education when a high school was named for him in 1958.
+He was honoured posthumously for his interest in education when a high school was named after him in 1958.

-The north building was designed by architect Albert Harold McPhail (1888-1961), who was a prominent local architect.
-In Windsor, he collaborated with Irving Walker between 1915 and 1919, then started his own practice in 1919.
-His early works focused in Collegiate Gothic styles with symmetrical and brick and stone detailing.
+The north building was designed by architect Albert Harold McPhail (1888-1961), a prominent local architect.
+He collaborated with Irving Walker between 1915 and 1919 in Windsor, then started his own practice in 1919.
+His early works focused on Collegiate Gothic styles with symmetrical and brick and stone detailing.
 His later works in the 1920s adopted more progressive modernist architectural styles.
-A number of McPhail's works are recognized on the Windsor Municipal Heritage Register, including designated works the Canada Building and Edith Cavell School; and listed works Prince Edward School, Riverside Brewery, Victoria School and J.E.
+A number of McPhail's works are recognized on the Windsor Municipal Heritage Register, including designated works such as the Canada Building and Edith Cavell School; and listed works Prince Edward School, Riverside Brewery, Victoria School and J.E.
 Benson School.